 - Pour most of the wet ingredients into the bowl of dry ingredients.
 Keep a tablespoon or two of the wet ingredients aside.

-- Turn onto a lightly floured surface and sprinkle a little extra flour over mixture.
+- Turn onto a lightly floured surface and sprinkle a little extra flour over the mixture.

-- Gently shape the dough into a round about 2-3 cm thick.
-Turn over once.
+- Gently knead for 10 seconds.
+Shape the dough into a round about 2-3 cm thick.

 - Use a 5cm (in diameter) round cutter to cut out 12 scones.